swaraj961/Dock-Chat/README.md

 **8.** Create a Pull Request!

-**Congratulations!**  :boom: Sit and relax, you've made your contribution to [Chatter App]  (https://github.com/swaraj961/Dock-Chat) project.
+**Congratulations!**  :boom: Sit and relax, you've made your contribution to [Dock-ChatApp]  (https://github.com/swaraj961/Dock-Chat) project.

 ##### Made with ♥ by <a href="https://github.com/swaraj961">Swaraj Routray</a>